 -

-Bronze statue depicting a nude bearded athlete (or hero).
-Missing from both hands are pieces of equipment., Dates to c.
+Bronze statue of a nude athlete pouring a libation., Dates to c.
 470 BCE., British Museum. “figure.”
 The British Museum Collections Online.
-Accessed May 24, 2017. http://www.britishmuseum.org/research/collection_online/collection_object_details.aspx?objectId=461851&partId=1&searchText=bronz
+Accessed May 24, 2017. http://www.britishmuseum.org/research/collection_online/collection_object_details.aspx?objectId=399285&partId=1&searchText=roman

 -